acse-ota19/acse-9-independent-research-project-LCS18/README.md

 #### Analysis of results
 people-vs-time_plot.ipynb: From predictions, plots the number of people detected vs time (i.e. at which time they were detected).

+### investigations folder
+#### Hyperparameter tuning
+hyperparameter_tuning.py: Tuning hyperparameters with different values.

+#### Distributed parallelisation on a cluster (HPC)
+* ml_parallel.py: Similar to ml.py, with added distributed parallelisation.
+Run using script.sh
+* script.sh: Script used to send a job on the cluster, number of GPUs used can be chosen.

 ### Report
 final-report_Laura-Su.pdf: This report gives a detailed description of the steps taken and the analysis done in 3 months.